MahsaHesam/deep-learning-challenge/README.md

   SPECIAL_CONSIDERATIONS,
   ASK_AMT.

-- What variable(s) are the features for your model?
 - What variable(s) should be removed from the input data because they are neither targets nor features?

 EIN